wso2/docs-is/en/identity-server/next/docs/guides/applications/register-a-fapi-compliant-app.md

 ### Configure the response

+If you are using the authorization code grant type, FAPI specifies that your response type should be set to JWT Secured Authorization Response Mode (JARM).

-JWT Secured Authorization Response Mode (JARM) is a FAPI-compliant method to secure authorization responses in OIDC and OAuth 2.0 flows.
-If the client supports JARM, the authorization server includes the details of the response such as the authorization code and the access token in a JWT, signs it using the authorization server's public key and sends it to the client.
+By using JARM, the authorization server includes the authorization code along with the other details in the response, signs the response using the authorization server's public key and sends it to the client.

-Follow the steps below to configure a FAPI-compliant OIDC response:
+Follow the steps below to configure a FAPI-compliant authorization response:

+!!!
+Prerequisite

+    Enable [JARM for OAuth 2.0]({{base_path}}/guides/authentication/oidc/jarm/) in {{product_name}}.

 1. On the {{ product_name }} Console, go to **Applications**.